jacksonh1/slim_conservation_orthogroup_generation/README.md

    - *Note: If it can't find an orthoDB ID for a given UniprotID, it doesn't mean that the protein is absent from the orthoDB.
 It could still be present but was retrieved from a different database and a uniprot ID was not mapped to it.
 View OrthoDB documentation for more info on where the sequences come from.
 I have not solved this problem.
 In the future, it would be nice to develop a way to search for the actual full length sequence using blast or something, if it fails to find the uniprot ID*
 2. **Retrieve the orthoDB-defined groups of homologous sequences** (orthogroup IDs) containing the query protein
 3. **Select a group based on phylogenetic level**
-    - OrthoDB constructs ortholog groups at different phylogenetic levels (e.g. Eukaryota, Metazoa, Vertebrata, etc.).
+    - OrthoDB constructs groups of homologs at different phylogenetic levels (e.g. Eukaryota, Metazoa, Vertebrata, etc.).
 Thus, a protein will probably be part of multiple groups at different levels.
 Look at the orthoDB page for pcare as an example (https://www.orthodb.org/?query=pcare)
     - For short linear motifs, we have found that the Vertebrata level typically works well for conservation analysis
 4. **Filter** out sequences in the group that are too short (relative to the length of the query sequence) or that contain non amino acid characters
 5. **Filter to least divergent orthologs (LDOs)**: